 Discord is still growing and is a relative newcomer.
-It is more rooted in internet culture and interests than other social media interests, but its potential seems limitless in a time where people are seeking more connections and new people to meet and get to know.
+It is more rooted in internet culture and interests than other social media interests, but its potential seems limitless in a time when people are seeking more connections and new people to meet and get to know.
 There is nothing stopping it from expanding outside of its own image and competitors adopting some of its more user and group-friendly features.

 Technically another arm of Facebook, Instagram is the most photo-obsessed social media network and potentially the most beautiful if you know who to follow.
-Some people make their living off of Instagram, and Instagram culture is something unto itself.
+Some people make they're living off of Instagram, and Instagram culture is something unto itself.
 Despite the media portrayal of a selfie-obsessed culture instigated by the app, there is something for everyone on Instagram.
 It serves as another means of connection in a disconnected time if people know how to use it.

 The app is wildly successful, as one might imagine, and smartphones now can easily allow people to view the images (and videos) in all their splendor, take great photos and share them on their phone, anywhere, and at any time.
 Whether you are interested in celebrity culture, nature, or bringing an egg to the heights of greatness, Instagram will continue to offer something to users.